 Most of us are guilty of using warm-ups that are only in major keys.
-If so, we can take our regular warm-up and make it “spooky”, or minor, for the day.
+As a result, we can pique their interest by simply making the regular warm-up “spooky”, or minor, for the day.

 4. Use the New Aural Training Sheet in Relative minor

 If you have been using the Aural Training Sheet or a similar exercise with your ensemble, The New Aural Training Sheet in Major AND Minor is effective for easily moving between major and minor.
 I use the month of October as a whole to teach my more advanced singers how to navigate back and forth from major to relative minor.
 Using the opportunity of Halloween, I introduce this concept to all students for the day.
 The directions are on top of the exercise.
 Students will learn to relate the minor sound to the major sound by sharing the same ‘Do’ between exercises.

 If you haven’t read The Best Ear-Training Exercise You Will Ever Use, you will quickly understand this simple exercise!

 It is useful to contrast the same major sight-singing exercise with a minor exercise.
 Since many of us predominantly sight-sing in major, this is an opportunity to teach an exercise in major and then modulate it to minor; we can do this by lowering the 3rd and 6th scale degree (harmonic minor).
 If you are using Sight Reading Factory, I recommend staying on the same exercise and just draw in the flat signs on those pitches.
 As a result of this, your students will really see how simple it is to move back and forth.

 Try SIGHT READING FACTORY and save 10% using code: choralclarity – Your singers don’t need to be spooked by sight-singing!

 6. Trick or Treating on the Train Track, Trust Me, Trouble!